jlorsal/relecov_biohackaton/group4/Day1_tasks.md

 ---

 <a name="IonTorrentData"></a>
-### Task2: Ion Torrent dataset
+### Task 2: Ion Torrent dataset

 - Check if FASTQ files from IonTorrent sequencing technology (PGM and/or S5) from the HERA project are available.
 - Test directly with the FASTQ files provided (if any) into Viral-Recon.
-- Set a BaseQuality filter (?) and other possible filters in the config of Viral-Recon.
+- Set a BaseQuality filter (?) and other possible filters (depending on the noise within the input reads, specially in indels) in the config of Viral-Recon.
 - ...

 ---